 Advance reservations are recommended for just two specific activities:

-Most other activities in the park either do not require reservations of any kind, or can only be reserved once you are physically here.
-Bus and campground reservations are explained in more detail, below.
+Most other activities in the park either do not require reservations, or can only be reserved once you are physically here.

 Already know what you need?
-Make bus and/or campground reservations through our concessionaire's website.
+Make bus and/or campground reservations through our concessioner's website.

 What Activities Require a Permit?

 Any activity not mentioned on this page does not require reservations.
-For example, any ranger program other than Discovery Hikes, or just dayhiking on your own, are activities that do not require any kind of registration, permit or reservations.
+For example, any ranger program other than Discovery Hikes, or just dayhiking on your own, are activities that do not require any kind of reservation or permit.